How to Report When You Have Experienced Sexual Harassment or Misconduct

 There are many different ways to report to the college, whether orally or in writing:

-- You can contact the St. Olaf Title IX Coordinator, Title IX Case Manager, or any other member of the Title IX team, in person, by telephone, or by email.
+- You can contact the St. Olaf Title IX Coordinator or any other member of the Title IX team, in person, by telephone, or by email.

-- You can submit the online reporting form, which will go directly to a member of the Title IX team.
+- You can submit the online reporting form, which will go directly to the Title IX Coordinator.
 You can choose to complete it anonymously or to provide your name and contact information.